Elpulgo/adventofcode2021/Day17/Day17.md

 27,-10  7,2     30,-9   21,-8   22,-7   24,-9   20,-6   6,9     29,-5
 8,-2    27,-8   30,-5   24,-7
 How many distinct initial velocity values cause the probe to be within the target area after any step?

+Your puzzle answer was 1733.

+Both parts of this puzzle are complete!
+They provide two gold stars: **